kabelbaum/Messtechnik/README.md

-Warning: This code has not yet been tested!
+Warning: This code has not yet been tested enough!

 How to use:
 Configure by changing input.conf